Dead Man's Letters: Plot

-After returning to the museum's basement, he finds that a museum employee is about to take his life as he thinks the history of mankind has ended and that mankind was doomed from the very beginning.
-He then leaves the group, lies down in a grave, and shoots himself dead, to the horror of his son.
-Later, while salvaging books from a flooded library, Larsen talks with a man who disagrees with his theory on how there's hope for mankind, referencing how Jesus said mankind was doomed.
+In the present, Larsen is in the museum basement with the other survivors.
+A museum employee ruminates that human history has ended and that mankind itself was doomed from the start.
+The employee then lies down in a nearby grave and shoots himself dead as the others watch passively and his adult son slips into madness.
+Later, while salvaging books from a flooded library, Larsen talks with a man who responds to his hopefulness by saying that their situation is the fulfillment of biblical prophecy.

-Larsen visits the orphanage where he learns the children were rejected from entering the central bunker.
-The caretaker leaves the children for Larsen to look after, as she is evacuating to the central bunker herself.
-The remaining museum employees also evacuate to the central bunker, though Larsen stays behind to look after the children (it's assumed they're the only people left in the town).
-On Christmas Day, Larsen creates a makeshift Christmas tree out of sticks and candles while the children design Christmas ornaments to decorate it with.
-In his final letter to Eric, Larsen writes that he finally found purpose in life and that he hopes his son doesn't leave him alone in the world.
+Larsen visits the orphanage, where he learns that the children will not be permitted to enter the central bunker.
+The caretaker and the remaining museum employees evacuate while Larsen decides to remain behind to look after the children alone.
+On Christmas Day, Larsen creates a makeshift Christmas tree out of sticks and candles while the children, who have begun to trust him, design Christmas ornaments with which to decorate it.
+In his final letter to Eric, Larsen writes that he has finally found purpose in life, and he implores his son not to leave him alone in the world.

-The final scene is narrated by one of the children Larsen looked after, who explains that Larsen died some time later.
-On his deathbed, he told the children to leave the museum and find somewhere else to go while they have the strength, still believing that life exists elsewhere.
-The film ends with the children wandering through the apocalyptic landscape together, their fates unknown.
+The final scene is narrated by one of the children, who explains that Larsen died some time later.
+Convinced even on his deathbed that human life exists elsewhere, he told the children to leave the museum and seek other survivors while they still have the strength.
+The film ends with the children--now revealed to be seven in number--wandering through the apocalyptic landscape together, their fates unknown.